Recommended Resource List

 - What the Robin Knows by Jon Young (An introduction to bird language)

-- Bird Feather: A Guide to North American Species by David Scott and Casey McFarland (The best feather field guide in print!)
+- Bird Feathers: A Guide to North American Species by David Scott and Casey McFarland (The best feather field guide in print!)

 Plants and Herbal Healing